iamciera/DSxD_website/_pages/about.md

 ## Who supports us?

-We are thrilled to have received funding for Data Science by Design from [Code for Science and Society](https://codeforscience.org/) and an [Acedemic Data Science Alliance](https://academicdatascience.org/) Career Development Network (CDN) [Seed Grant](https://academicdatascience.org/cdn/seed-grants).
+We are thrilled to have received funding for Data Science by Design from [Code for Science and Society](https://codeforscience.org/) and an [Academic Data Science Alliance](https://academicdatascience.org/) Career Development Network (CDN) [Seed Grant](https://academicdatascience.org/cdn/seed-grants).
 We have additional support from the [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu/) part of the [Computing, Data Science, and Society (CDSS)](https://data.berkeley.edu/) at UC Berkeley.

 Do you or your company or organization want to help support these efforts?
 Donation options [here](https://opencollective.com/data-science-by-design).